Tamilarasisarves/Multidimentional-convolutional-network-for-schizophrenia-classification-using-sMRI-image/README.md

 4. **Finally**, use `MVMDM.py` to train the 3D CNN model and test its performance and prediction of schizophrenia.

 Authors Information:
-Tamilarasi Sarveshwaran* and Vijayarajan Rajangam**
+Tamilarasi Sarveswaran* and Vijayarajan Rajangam**
 * School of Electronics Engineering, Vellore Institute of Technology, Chennai, India ** Centre for Healthcare Advancement, Innovation and Research, School of Electronics Engineering, Vellore Institute of Technology, Chennai, India